A premises licence is required by anyone who intends to sell alcohol on their premises.

 - Seven copies of the physical layout plan of the premises

 Your application will be considered at a scheduled Licensing Board meeting.
-View Licensing Boards meeting dates:
+View Aberdeenshire Licensing Board meeting dates.

 We will consult with Police Scotland, the Health Board, the Community Council and council departments, and notify neighbours within four metres of the proposed premises.
 Your application will also be advertised for 21 days to allow members of the public to make any objections or representations.

-It may take approximately two to three months to process your application.
+It may take approximately six months to process your application.